-- 25. The United Nations Disengagement Observer Force, which was established in May 1974 to supervise the cease-fire called for by the Security Council and the Agreement on Disengagement between Israeli and Syrian forces of 31 May 1974, has continued to perform its functions effectively, with the co-operation of the parties.
-During the period under review, the situation in the Israel-Syria sector has remained quiet and there have been no serious incidents. - 26.
-Despite the present quiet in the Israel-Syria sector, the situation in the Middle East as a whole continues to be potentially dangerous and is likely to remain so, unless and until a comprehensive settlement covering all aspects of the Middle East problem can be reached.
-I continue to hope that determined efforts will be made by all concerned to tackle the problem in all its aspects, with a view to arriving at a just and durable peace settlement, as called for by the Security Council in its resolution 338 (1973). - 27.
-In the prevailing circumstances, I consider the continued presence of UNDOF in the area to be essential.
-I therefore recommend that the Security Council extend the mandate of the force for a further period of six months, until 30 November 1985.
+25. The United Nations Disengagement Observer Force, which was established in May 1974 to supervise the cease-fire called for by the Security Council and the Agreement on Disengagement between Israeli and Syrian forces of 31 May 1974, has continued to perform its functions effectively, with the co-operation of the parties.
+During the period under review, the situation in the Israel-Syria sector has remained quiet and there have been no serious incidents.

+26. Despite the present quiet in the Israel-Syria sector, the situation in the Middle East as a whole continues to be potentially dangerous and is likely to remain so, unless and until a comprehensive settlement covering all aspects of the Middle East problem can be reached.
+I continue to hope that determined efforts will be made by all concerned to tackle the problem in all its aspects, with a view to arriving at a just and durable peace settlement, as called for by the Security Council in its resolution 338 (1973).

+27. In the prevailing circumstances, I consider the continued presence of UNDOF in the area to be essential.
+I therefore recommend that the Security Council extend the mandate of the force for a further period of six months, until 30 November 1986.
 The Government of the Syrian Arab Republic has given its assent to the proposed extension.
-The Government of Israel has also expressed its agreement. - 28.
-In concluding the present report, I wish to express my gratitude to the Governments contributing troops to UNDOF and to those which provide UNTSO military observers assigned to the Force.
-I take this opportunity to pay tribute to Major-General Carl-Gustaf Stahl, Commander of the Force, to the officers and men of the Force, to its civilian staff and to the UNTSO military observers assigned to UNDOF.
+The Government of Israel has also expressed its agreement.

+28. In concluding the present report, I wish to express my gratitude to the Governments contributing troops to UNDOF and to those which provide UNTSO military observers assigned to the Force.
+I take this opportunity to pay tribute to Major-General Gustav Hägglund, Commander of the Force, to the officers and men of the Force, to its civilian staff and to the UNTSO military observers assigned to UNDOF.
 They have performed with exemplary efficiency and devotion to duty the important tasks assigned to them by the Security Council.
+As the Council knows, General Hägglund will relinquish his command on 31 May 1986 to assume the post of Commander of the United Nations Interim Force in Lebanon.
+The United nations owes him a debt of gratitude for the outstanding services he has rendered while serving with UNDOF.